80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a vibrating sound made by plucking a string

-Example sentence He was just twanging the guitar and not playing anything musical.
+Example in a sentence He was just twanging the guitar and not playing anything musical.

 75. Ugh